This guide assumes your audio files are stored in AWS. To learn how to create integrations with other cloud providers click here.

 2. Give the classification a name.
 For example, “Tempo”.

-3. Optionally, configure the classification.
+3. Optionally, configure the classification to change the classification type.
 The default classification type is a text field.

-4. Optionally, enable the Required toggle to mark the object as Required.
+4. Optionally, enable the Required toggle to mark the classification as Required.

 5. Repeat these steps for as many classifications as necessary.